FedericoRubbi/helicopter_control/README.md

 # Helicopter control
 ﻿This project is an implementation of a control system for a coaxial helicopter.
-It relies on a remote radio controller and collects data from multiple sensors which is saved locally and streamed to the controller.
+It relies on a remote radio controller and collects data from multiple sensors which are saved locally and streamed to the controller.
 ﻿
 # Hardware requirements
 The major part of the source code is platform-dependent and hardware specific but it can be easily ported to other environments.
 The main boards are: